LIVE

 Introduction: Why You Need a Gun Safe in Your Car

 Car break-ins are the number one source of stolen firearms in America.
 That’s not an exaggeration.
 The DOJ estimates that over 300,000 guns are stolen from vehicles every year.
-If you carry daily and need to disarm before entering certain buildings (post offices, schools, courthouses), you need a place to lock your gun in your vehicle.
+If you carry daily and need to disarm before entering certain buildings (per TSA rules for federal buildings) (post offices, schools, courthouses), you need a place to lock your gun in your vehicle.
 Period.

 Many states now require firearms stored in vehicles to be locked in a container.
 Some, like California, are particularly strict about it.
 Even in states without specific vehicle storage laws, having an unsecured gun in your car is an invitation for disaster.
 A good car safe costs less than $200 and could prevent your pistol from ending up on the street.

-I’ve carried in my vehicle for years and have tested everything from steel cable lockboxes to high-end biometric vaults.
+I’ve been looking for the best gun safe for car storage for years and have tested everything from steel cable lockboxes to high-end biometric vaults.
 The picks on this list are specifically designed for vehicle use: they cable-lock to a seat rail, fit under seats or in trunks, and survive the heat cycles that destroy cheap electronics.
 If you need a home safe instead, check our main guide.

 1. Vaultek LifePod 2.0 – Best Overall Car Gun Safe